sheamunion/snitching-on-sinatra/part1.md

 $ gem install sinatra -v '~> 1.4.6'
 ```

-*Note: What's with that `~>` syntax?
+> :flashlight: *What's with that `~>` syntax?
 We're telling `gem` to install sinatra
-version greater than or equal to `1.4.6`, but limiting which versions it will
+> version greater than or equal to `1.4.6`, but limiting which versions it will
-install to patch releases greater than `1.4.6`.
+> install to patch releases greater than `1.4.6`.
 So `1.4.7` might be installed
-in the future, but `1.4.5` won't be.
+> in the future, but `1.4.5` won't be.
 Why `1.4.6`?
 Sinatra 1.4.5 had a bug that
-prevented sinatra from displaying errors to the browser.*
+> prevented sinatra from displaying errors to the browser.*

 Create a new ruby file (let's call it `sinatra.rb`, but it could really be
 called anything):